-(8) Providing the prescribed medicinal cannabis product is being used lawfully, members should treat medicinal cannabis in the same manner as other prescribed medications.
+(8) treat medicinal cannabis in the same manner as other prescribed medications.
 If the use of a medicinal cannabis product does not impair a person's ability to drive, it is legal to do so.

 2.8 EXEMPT PER SECTION 30(1)(C)